Adding dependencies to binary Swift packages

 )

-However, if you use a .binaryTarget
+However, when you use a .binaryTarget

 argument.